-My primary research interests are public finance, risk-management, innovation management, and the state capital budgeting.
-Before starting my work in the USA, I worked as a Professor of Finance in the Volga Region Academy for Civil Services in Russia for 12 years, and as Professor of Saratov State University for 2 years.
-I am a Ph.D. of Public Affairs (Indiana University, USA), Ph.D. of Economics (Russia), Ph.D. of Investment Management (Russia).
+Dr. Natalia Ermasova is Associate Professor of Public Finance at Governors State University.
+She earned a PhD of Public Finance (School of Public and Environmental Affairs, Indiana University, USA), PhD of Economics (Russia).
+Her primary research interests is public finance, risk-management, innovation management, and the state capital budgeting.
+Before starting her work in the USA, she worked as a Professor of Finance in the Volga Region Academy for Civil Services in Russia for 12 years and as Full Professor of Saratov State University for 2 years.
+She was Visiting Professor in Germany (Ludwigsburg Academy for Civil Services) in 2018 and 2008.
+Natalia was Fulbright Visiting Professor in SPEA at Indiana University).

 Dr. Ermasova was awarded the 2017 Excellence Award for the Research and Teaching Activity at the Governors State University.
 Her rigorous research training and mentoring of the leading public finance and management scholars at the SPEA IU prepared me to be an effective researcher.
 Her doctoral dissertation was conducted under the direction of Professor John Mikesell and it aims to develop a theoretical and methodological framework that explains a state capital budgeting.
 Her research projects won Governors State University Research Grants in 2014 and 2017.
 The Grant of German Program of Academic Exchanges of Teachers and Researchers (DAAD) gave her great opportunity to do research at Hochschule für öffentliche Verwaltung und Finanzen in Ludwigsburg (Ludwigsburg University of Public Administration and Finance) in Germany in 2008 and 2018.